Indigenous education: Importance

+Challenges

 There are numerous practical challenges to the implementation of Indigenous education.
-Incorporating Indigenous knowledge into formal Western education models can prove difficult.
+Incorporating Indigenous knowledge into formal Western education models can be difficult.
 However, the discourse surrounding Indigenous education and knowledge suggests that integrating Indigenous methods into traditional modes of schooling is an "ongoing process of 'cultural negotiation.'"

 Indigenous education often takes different forms than a typical Western model, as the practices of the Na ethnic group of southwest China illustrate.
 Because Na children learn through example, traditional Na education is less formal than the standard Western model.
 In contrast to structured hours and a classroom setting, learning takes places throughout the day, both in the home and in adults' workplaces.

 Based on the belief that children are "fragile, soulless beings", Na education focuses on nurturing children rather than on punishing them.
 Children develop an understanding of cultural values, such as speech taboos and the "reflection" of individual actions "on the entire household."
 Playing games teaches children about their natural surroundings and builds physical and mental acuity.
 Forms of Indigenous knowledge, including weaving, hunting, carpentry, and the use of medicinal plants, are passed on from adult to child in the workplace, where children assist their relatives or serve as apprentices for several years.

 However, increasing modernity is a challenge to such modes of instruction.
 Some types of Indigenous knowledge are dying out because of decreased need for them and a lack of interest from youth, who increasingly leave the village for jobs in the cities.
 Furthermore, formal Chinese state schooling "interferes with informal traditional learning."
 Children must travel a distance from their villages to attend state schools, removing them from traditional learning opportunities in the home and workplace.
 The curriculum in state schools is standardized across China and holds little relevance to the lives of the Na.
 Na children are required to learn Mandarin Chinese, Chinese and global history, and Han values, as opposed to their native language, local history, and Indigenous values.
 Methods of instruction rely on rote learning rather than experiential learning, as employed in Na villages.

 Several individuals and organizations pay for children's school fees and build new schools in an attempt to increase village children's access to education.
 Yet such well-intended actions do not affect the schools' curriculum, which means there is no improvement in the sustainability of the children's native cultures.
 As a result, such actions may actually "be contributing to the demise of the very culture" they are trying to preserve.

-Associated organizations

-Many organizations work to promote Indigenous methods of education.
-The United Nations Declaration of the Rights of Indigenous Peoples makes particular reference to the educational rights of Indigenous peoples in Article 14.
-It emphasizes the responsibility of states to adequately provide access to education for Indigenous people, particularly children, and when possible, for education to take place within their own culture and to be delivered in their own language.